 Early Intervention at Cambridge School

 Cambridge School Early Intervention Scholarships are intended to make it possible for families to give their children research-based, intensive reading intervention by removing financial barriers to early intervention.
-Please click here to apply.
+Please contact our Admission Office for more information.

 Early Behavioral Predictors of Dyslexia

 Key childhood predictors of reading problems include early problems with phonological awareness, short-term memory, rapid naming, expressive vocabulary, pseudoword repetition, and letter naming.
 (See, e.g. Scarborough, 1998).

 Puolakanaho et al., 2007, showed that familial risk, letter knowledge, phonological awareness and rapid automatized naming at 3.5 years predicted later diagnosis of developmental dyslexia.
 Additionally, those children who later developed dyslexia exhibited auditory and speech processing deficits at a very early age.

 Studies of families with dyslexia suggest that dyslexia is strongly heritable, occurring in up to 68% of identical twins and up to 50% of individuals who have a first-degree relative with dyslexia (Finucci et al., 1984; Volger et al., 1985; Grigorenko, 2008).